myparcelnl/woocommerce/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 = Setting up the plugin =
-1. Go to the menu `settings > MyParcel`.
+1. Go to the menu `WooCommerce > MyParcel`.
 2. Fill in your API Details.
-If you don't have API details, send an email to info@myparcel.nl with your account name and you will be sent all necessary information.
+If you don't have API details, log into your myparcel account at [backoffice.myparcel.nl](http://backoffice.myparcel.nl) where you can find your API key under Instellingen → Algemeen.
 3. Under 'Default export settings' you can set options that should be set by default for the export.
 You can change these settings per order at the time of export.
 4. The plugin is ready to be used!